yelosan/hugo-semantic-web-docs/content/en/main.md

   linkrel="noopener external"

   title="The Wild: Capturing Our Planet in Dolby Vision" caption="The Wild is a short film inspired by the idea that we need to co-exist and protect nature.
-It’s Noah Beschen's journey through our beautiful world captured and shared with the crisp clarity and vibrancy of Dolby Vision.
+It's Noah Beschen's journey through our beautiful world captured and shared with the crisp clarity and vibrancy of Dolby Vision.
 Because every moment should look like this." inlanguage="en"

   datepublished="2021-09-09"